a-r-j-u-n-s/RDXtreme/README.md

 _A multithreaded I/O testing tool designed for physical storage devices_

 ## _About_
-This CLI allows you to run multithreaded read/write operations on physical storage devices.
-Users can specify the number of threads, I/O limits, and specific data patterns to write for testing purposes.
+This CLI allows you to run multithreaded read/write operations and data comparison tests on storage devices

 ## Dependencies